Andromachi/GoEuropuzzle/README.md

 - Jackson 2.7 for deserializing the json response
 - Jersey 1.9 for creating a client that requests the data from the Location JSON API

 **The jar file can be found under releases**

+As requested the application can be run from the command line: java -jar GoEuroTest.jar "CITY_NAME"